-- 1. A replacement diploma can be issued if a Replacement Diploma Request form is sent to the Registrar's Office - 2.
-The name printed on the replacement diploma will be the same as the name printed on the original diploma unless there is a legal name change.
-For legal name changes, a "Change of Personal Information" form should be completed and submitted with all requested documentation. - 3.
-The replacement diploma will bear the signatures of current college officials; the term "official replacement" will be printed at the bottom. - 4.
+- 1. The name printed on the replacement diploma will be the same as the name printed on the original diploma unless there is a legal name change.
+For legal name changes, a Change of Personal Information form should be completed and submitted with all requested documentation. - 2.
+The replacement diploma will bear the signatures of current college officials; the term "official replacement" will be printed at the bottom. - 3.
 There is a fee for the replacement diploma.
-Check or money order should be made payable to Zane State College.
-Please allow approximately four to six weeks for delivery of the replacement diploma.
+Please allow approximately four weeks for delivery of the replacement diploma.